TAMAR VALLEY

 WHAT SPARKS YOUR INTEREST?

 Tasmania’s Tamar Valley is found in the northern part of the state and centres around the approximately 65 km-long Tamar River that runs from Launceston to Bass Strait.
-This self-drive journey is easily done in as little as 1 to 3 days depending on what tickles your fancy and how much time you have at your leisure.
-Exploring both the eastern and western banks is a must if you have the time, venturing off the highway onto the twists and turns of smaller, lightly trafficked roads passing through vineyards, orchards, lavender fields, dairy farms, forests, national parks and quaint townships (to name just a few!).
+This self-drive journey is easily done in as little as 1 to 3 days depending on what tickles your fancy and how much time you have at your disposal.
+Exploring both the eastern and western banks is a must if you have the time, venturing off the highway onto the twists and turns of smaller, lightly trafficked roads passing through vineyards, orchards, lavender fields, dairy farms, forests, national parks and quaint townships.

 What's Here

-Both banks of the river and the wider valley showcase a myriad of things to do, places to go and plenty of viewing spots along the way.
-Visitors can choose from enjoying all manner of fresh produce, immersing themselves in some of Australia’s colonial, gold mining and maritime history, as well as art appreciation trails, and the extensive range of nature trails providing choices for all ages and ability to enjoy the spectacular scenery.
+Both banks of the river and the wider valley showcase a myriad of things to do and places to go with plenty of viewing spots along the way.
+Visitors are spoilt for choice - you can choose to partake in all manner of fresh produce, immerse yourself in some of Australia’s colonial, gold mining and maritime history, as well as art appreciation trails, or simply wander the extensive range of nature trails.
+There are almost endless possibilities for people of all ages and ability to enjoy the spectacular scenery.

 Food & Wine

-Never fear, there is far more than wine, with something to match everyone’s liking.
-Organic ciders, beers (think James Boag), artisan cheeses, delectable strawberries (you can even pick your own), cherries, apricots, peaches, jams, truffles, walnuts, and coffee all make the Tamar Valley a provedore’s dream!
+There is far more than wine, however, with an offering sure to match everyone’s liking.
+Organic ciders, beers, artisan cheeses, delectable strawberries, cherries, apricots, peaches, jams, truffles, walnuts and coffee all make the Tamar Valley a provedore’s dream!
 Each café and restaurant sources from gardens/pastures close by, and share their passion and processes readily.
 Image thanks to: Mitch Osborne

 Adventure & Wilderness

-A good balance for the above is recreation, of which there is also an abundant supply in this region.
-Hiking options range from short walks to various lookouts, to longer treks like The Coastal Traverse (you will need to pack camping gear and more of the delicious goodies that you have been sampling thus far for this one), and everything in between.
-Gravelly beaches, a 5 km stretch of sandy beach and stunning views, sea cliffs to spot sea life, a nudist beach if you dare, cycle tracks and mountain bike hire, wetlands center and boardwalk, rainforest walk, a gorge walk for more experienced hikers, golf, tennis, kayaking, river cruises, parks, events...you get the idea!
-There are all manner of ways to experience this incredibly beautiful landscape, to suit your time constraints and preference.
+There is also an abundant supply of non-wine related recreation in this region.
+Hiking options range from short walks to various lookouts, to longer treks like The Coastal Traverse - you will need to pack camping gear and more of the delicious goodies that you have been sampling thus far for this one - and everything in between.
+Gravelly beaches, a 5 kilometre stretch of sandy beach with stunning views, sea cliffs to spot sea life, a nudist beach if you dare, cycle tracks and mountain bike hire, wetlands center and boardwalk, rainforest walk, a gorge walk for more experienced hikers, golf, tennis, kayaking, river cruises, parks, events...the list is impressive!
+There are all manner of ways to experience this incredibly beautiful landscape.

-As you will soon experience firsthand in this small, albeit comprehensive region, the tales are plentiful.
+As you will soon experience firsthand in this compact and comprehensive region, the tales are plentiful.
 One worthy of mention for a taste of the Valley is Brady’s Lookout.
-Not only does this stop provide a postcard-worthy photograph opportunity of the surrounding views, but it also gives you some insight into Matthew Brady, a notorious 19th-century bushranger.
+Not only does this stop provide a postcard-worthy photo opportunity of the surrounding views, it will also gives you some insight into Matthew Brady, a notorious 19th-century bushranger.
 He was known as “Gentleman Brady” due to the polite, well-mannered way in which he behaved whilst robbing his victims.
 One account even goes so far as to refer to him as quite the Casanova, as he would rarely rob or insult the women who crossed his path.
 Image thanks to: Flow Mountain Bike.

 History & Culture

-History buffs rejoice--the Tamar Valley certainly doesn’t disappoint in this regard either.
+History buffs rejoice--the Tamar Valley also exceeds expectations in this regard too.
 The area’s earliest history is evidenced with geological and archaeological treasures of Australia’s traditional owners.
 Middens, artefacts, ochre sources and caves are just some examples.
-The indigenous culture and beliefs are both simple and complex in nature, with thousands of years old knowledge having been passed down through the ancestors.
-Learning even just a little about their ways is an incredible eye-opener, and will help even the inexperienced visitor view the world and our existence from a very different perspective.
+The indigenous culture and beliefs are both simple and complex in nature, with thousands of years of knowledge having been passed down through millenia.
+Learning even just a little about their culture is an incredible eye-opener, and will help even the inexperienced visitor view the world and our existence from a very different perspective.

-Another facet of this region’s background is built around the discovery of gold in 1877.
+Gold was discovered here in 1877.
 The Beaconsfield Mine and Heritage Centre recalls the boom days as well as the events of the 2006 mining disaster.
 Headlines were made when a rock fall trapped two miners underground for two weeks!
 There is an interactive exhibit on the mine collapse, how these men survived and the rescue operation undertaken to return them safely to their families and the community.
+A third miner was killed in the mine collapse.

 Family & Fun

-If you are travelling as a family, there is a wide range of additional activities to keep the your mini-mes entertained.
-B-b-bounce on the world’s largest jumping pillow, pedal go-karts and race your mates, play mini-golf, visit Seahorse World, the Platypus House, go on a penguin tour and navigate your way through a bush maze and other outdoor puzzles.
+If you are travelling as a family, there is a wide range of additional activities to keep the kids entertained.
+Pedal go-karts and race your mates, play mini-golf, visit Seahorse World, the Platypus House, go on a penguin tour and navigate your way through a bush maze and other outdoor puzzles.
 Speaking of navigation, you can also pedal boats, paddle canoes and explore a full-size wooden pirate ship.
 Again, the choice is yours: be as busy or as relaxed as you and your family so wish.

 Accommodation